• FB

 If you made my Gochujang wings then you know.
 You know!

 If you haven’t then my dear, dear friends you are depriving yourself of one of the BEST flavor experiences ever!
-If you know Mr. Fantabulous you will know that man is pickier than a 5 year old.
-I originally made this recipe for me and him a whole bunch of wings.
-He’l eat short ribs but he’s not a huge fan of ribs in general.
-To him he thinks all ribs are fatty and has a hard time distinguishing what’s really, REALLY tender meat and what’s well, fat.
-Luckily (or unluckily since I had to end up sharing these) for me he was in the kitchen when I was prepping the meat.
-I actually was educating him on meat grades, marbling and why spending $40 on almost 4 pounds of short ribs was worth it.
-I purposely pointed out the little to no fat on these and said that these were going to be exceptionally tender ribs.
-He, of course, just asked what’s for dinner.
-LOL
+If you know Mr. Fantabulous you will know that man is pickier than a 5-year-old.
+I originally made this recipe for me and for him, a whole bunch of wings.
+He’ll eat short ribs but he’s not a huge fan of ribs in general.

 nstant Pot Korean Gochujang Sticky Boneless Beef